canonical/opensearch-operator/documentation/tutorials/tutorial-deploy-opensearch.md

 To exit the screen with `juju status --watch 1s`, enter `Ctrl+c`.

 The status message `Waiting for TLS to be fully configured...` exists because Charmed OpenSearch requires TLS to be configured before use, to ensure data is transmitted securely.
-If you're seeing a status message like the following, [you need to set the correct kernel parameters to continue](#setting-kernel-parameters).
+If you're seeing a status message like the following, [you need to set the correct kernel parameters to continue](./tutorial-setup-environment.md).

 ```bash
 vm.swappiness should be 0 - net.ipv4.tcp_retries2 should be 5
 ```

+---

+## Next Steps

+The next stage in this tutorial is about enabling TLS on the OpenSearch charm.
+This step is essential for the charm's function, and the tutorial can be found [here](./tutorial-enable-tls.md).